mimuki/halley/README.md

 A fediverse timeline browser, for Mastodon and anything that supports the Mastodon API.
 Uses msync at <https://github.com/Kansattica/msync> for actual interaction, and fzf at <https://github.com/junegunn/fzf> for presentation: this repo is just a bunch of scripts to glue it all.
 Originally forked from <https://git.sr.ht/~rakoo/msync_fzf>.

+The point of Halley is to *not* be like other fedi clients.
+It's not constantly updating in the background or full of fancy features.
+It's designed for you to sync every so often (maybe a few times a day, whenever you get Internet access, whatever) and browse that static list of posts until you're ready to sync again.
+I use it to help have a healthier online/offline balance, and that's not for everyone.
+Ask your doctor if Halley is right for you.

+Currently this is perfectly usable for daily browsing, but some important functionality is missing, like editing account settings, moderation, automated post filtering, etc.

 ## Screenshots

 ![searching the home timeline](./images/filtered.png)